-F. Explain how the charter school implements effective programs and services to meet the needs of English Language Learners as defined in the charter school's contract and as required by applicable laws.
-An On-Site Programmatic Review and/or Desktop Review will be conducted.
+- F. Explain how the charter school implements effective programs and services to meet the needs of English Language Learners as defined in the charter school's contract and as required by applicable law.
+An On-Site Programmatic Review and/or Desktop Review may be conducted. - · What is the school's plan for identifying, placing and scheduling ELLs? - Describe how the school has and will continue to comply with the state-approved district ELL Plan? - Describe how the school provides and will continue to provide equal access to instructional and categorical programs regardless of proficiency level.